Intrepid Museum: Other structures

-There was originally two gift shops: one at the entrance to Pier 86 and one on the hangar deck.
+There were originally two gift shops: one at the entrance to Pier 86 and one on the hangar deck.
 The current 17000 ft2 visitor center at 46th Street and 12th Avenue, completed in 1999, replaces the original 3000 ft2 visitor center.
 The new edifice had a metal and glass facade, and it incorporated about one-fourth of the old visitor center.
 A bridge measuring 277 ft long connects the museum to a ramp on the eastern side of 12th Avenue.
 This bridge contains a central 59 ft tower, as well as sail-shaped fabric canopies.

 Exhibits and collection

 Aircraft

 All of the aircraft on Intrepids flight deck are retired craft that are no longer capable of flying, either due to mechanical problems or because they had flown more than their maximum flight hours.
 Many of the aircraft lack engines, and some were disassembled before arriving at the museum.
 According to The New York Times, the vast majority of aircraft were transported to the museum by airplane, helicopter, or barge.
 One aircraft, a Bell AH-1J Sea Cobra gunship, flew to the museum under its own power before its engine was removed.
 Visitors cannot ordinarily go inside the aircraft.